Sports, May 8th, 2019

 Congrats to Coach Zeglen and the Mount Pleasant Panther boys’ golf team on their conference championship!

-Tennis’ Districts Today:
+Tennis’ Districts Cancelled Today:

-The Mount Pleasant boys’ tennis team will take part in district tournament play this morning at Fairfield Middle School at 8:00 a.m.
+The Mount Pleasant boys’ tennis team will have to wait to take part in tennis districts.

+The school announced that because of wet weather, districts will be moved to Friday, at 8:00 a.m., still in Fairfield.

 The district round will feature Centerville, Davis County, Fairfield, Fort Madison, Keokuk, Maharishi and Notre Dame.